Published 19/10/2020. Reviewed 03/12/2020

 Before you come and while outside

 - You will be asked to provide contact details for “Track and Trace”.
-We strongly recommend downloading the new NHS app* to scan the QR code we will display.
-If you don’t, please bring a pen
+We recommend downloading the NHS app to scan the QR code we will display.
+If you don’t, please bring a pen.
+Also bring your membership card.

 - Maintain social distancing at all times (think ski pole at arm’s length...)

-- Face coverings (buffs are OK - over mouth and nose please!) must be worn in the tow queue
+- Face coverings (buffs are OK - over mouth and nose please!) must be worn in the tow queue.
+Droplet transmission downwind would seem to be the biggest risk we face so we will insist on this.

-- Please wear masks and open windows if you are lift-sharing with anyone from outside your social bubble
+- Please don't lift-share with anyone from outside your social bubble

-- Try to come mid-week for a more relaxed experience – with the challenges likely to ski overseas, we expect to be very busy on sunny Sundays
+- Try to come mid-week for a more relaxed experience – with the challenges in getting a snow fix, we expect to be very busy on sunny Sundays

 - You must wear a face covering in the Members’ Hut and other inside spaces